 - Strengthening of financial culture in Mexico - Escuela Bolsa Mexicana Online education.
-At the end of 2021, 45,767 students received training through 136 courses. - MUBO, Mexico's only interactive stock exchange museum, has received 140,000 physical and virtual visitors since its opening in 2019.

-- Free conferences offered by industry experts on Exchange Thursdays, and participation in the National Financial Education Week held by the Commission for the Protection and Defense of Users of Financial Services (CONDUSEF, by its acronym in Spanish).
-This year, the Company was part of the official inauguration of the National Financial Education Week. - Corporate communications (Blog, podcasts, website and social media)
+At the end of 2022, 50,903 students received training through 116 courses. - MUBO, Mexico's only interactive stock exchange museum, has received 205,000 physical and virtual visitors since its opening in April 2019. - Free conferences offered by industry experts on Exchange Thursdays, and participation in the National Financial Education Week held by the Commission for the Protection and Defense of Users of Financial Services (CONDUSEF, by its acronym in Spanish). - Corporate communications (Blog, podcasts, website and social media)